digbmc/dssf-syll/expectations.md

 ---
 layout: default
-title: Expectations
+title: Community Expectations
 ---

-# Community Expectations
+## Expectations for the DSSFs

 The leaders of the digital scholarship summer fellows program have the following expectations of the fellows: